 INLIVIAN, through its development arm HDP continues to explore options available to redevelop this 50-unit mixed income affordable development situated in the Park Woodlawn Neighborhood in Charlotte.
 This site is very valuable since it is located in an area of opportunity with access to good schools and employment.
 The site is obsolete physically and as it relates to its current density.
 It is also experiencing structural deficiencies that are causing the design team to advise demolition.
-However, construction costs are high in Charlotte, but the rents have not caught up to the cost to build.
+Construction costs are high in Charlotte, and the rents have not caught up to the cost to build.
+Further, this is a small parcel so structured parking would be required to fully build out this site to its zoning capacity.
+Structured parking is cost prohibitive.
 As a result, redevelopment with higher density may not be an option but HDP continues to vet this decision.
-If this decision is determined to be infeasible, HDP will apply for tax credits and complete a substantial rehabilitation.
-HDP intends to either redevelop or acquire and rehabilitate this site using a special purpose entity ("Company") that will own the redeveloped community.
-INLIVIAN will use MTW funds to capitalize the Company in order to fund a predevelopment budget.
-If newly anticipated MTW Plan Amendment (2020-2 Development Protection Fund, submitted to HUD on 10/30/2020) is successfully approved, INLIVIAN intends to utilize associated funding flexibility for these efforts.
+The community comes out of the tax credit extended use agreement in 2022.
+INLIVIAN will use MTW funds to fund a predevelopment budget.
+If newly anticipated MTW Plan Amendment (2020-2 Development Protection Fund, submitted to HUD on 10/30/2020) is successfully approved, HDP intends to put the off-line building back on-line to preserve these units until redevelopment options can be vetted.